-Greater emphasis is also needed on the education to be provided for business leadership to convince them that gender dimensions are relevant and aligned to their HR commitments, and broaden their understanding of what substantive gender equality looks like.
-Many who are keenly aware of international HR standards are unfamiliar with gender aspects and refuse to prioritise them.
-With leadership's support, resources in the form of staff with appropriate expertise for ongoing supervision of HR commitments can also be obtained.
+Finally, no standard or guidance will ever be comprehensive enough to consider every potential HR challenge and issue that may emerge.
+Greater emphasis is thus needed on the education to be provided for business leadership to convince them that gender dimensions are relevant and aligned to their HR commitments, and broaden their understanding of what substantive gender equality looks like.
+With leadership's support, resources in the form of staff with appropriate expertise for ongoing supervision of HR commitments can be obtained.